battlecode/battlecode-scaffold-2017/README.md

 - You're good to go; you can run other ant tasks using the other `External Tools` targets.

+#### Caveats

+- The Eclipse project is a slightly odd configuration, since it's not stored in the base of the project.
+All files are *links* to `${BATTLECODE_LOC}/filename`.
+  Launch configurations have to use `${project_loc:battlecode-scaffold}/../..`, since they can only access string variables.

+- If you rename or add jar files to the lib directory, Eclipse gets confused.
+  You'll need to re-add them using `Project / Properties / Java Build Path`.

 ### Using IntelliJ IDEA
 - Install IntelliJ IDEA Community Edition: